dmccoystephenson/testing-drawing-grid-with-elc-and-glc/README.md

-# env-lib-cpp-project-template
+# testing-drawing-grid-with-elc-and-glc
-This is a template for a C++ project using env-lib-cpp.
+This project is for testing drawing a grid using env-lib-cpp and graphik-lib-cpp.